LucyRothwell/Classifying-Stutters-Neuroscience/README.md

 # The results

-New investigation of overfitting is currently underway (June 2020).
+Initial findings are below but a new investigation of overfitting is currently underway (June 2020).
 To be updated shortly.

 <br>
 <br>